viluiz/numpde/README.md

-# Numerical solution of partial differential equations (PDEs)
+# Numerical solution of partial differential equations (PDEs) using PyTorch

 ## Files: